 The three core components of the Sahara Forest Project are:

 – Saltwater-cooled greenhouses – greenhouses that uses saltwater to provide suitable growing conditions that enable year-round cultivation of high-value vegetable crops even in desert conditions.
 By using seawater to provide evaporative cooling and humidification, the crops’ water requirements are minimized and yields maximized with a minimal carbon footprint.

-– CSP for electricity and heat generation – using mirrors to concentrate the sun’s energy to produce heat that is used to make steam to drive a steam turbine, which in turn drives a generator to produce electricity.
+– Solar power for electricity and heat generation – using the sun’s energy to produce heat that is used to make steam to drive a steam turbine, which in turn drives a generator to produce electricity.

-– Technologies for desert revegetation – a collection of practices and technologies for establishing outside vegetation in arid environments, such as evaporative hedges.
+– Technologies for desert revegetation – a collection of practices and technologies for establishing outside vegetation in arid environments.